-- 1. Scholarship is open only to high school seniors or college freshmen that have participated in the 4-H Livestock Auction for two consecutive years or more including the current year. - 2.
-Applicant must submit a two page typed paper, double spaced on either "Your current livestock project" or "What 4-H has meant to you".
-Papers are due June 1, 2020 to:
+- 1. Scholarship is open only to high school seniors or college freshman that have participated in the 4-H Livestock Auction for two consecutive years or more including the current year. - 2.
+Applicant must submit a two page typed paper, double spaced, proper grammar and punctuation on either topic of "Your current livestock project" or "What 4-H has meant to you". - 3.
+Papers are due May 1, 2021 to:

-Dan Sliment 7062 Funk School Road Freeburg, IL 62243 Email: dsliment@aol.com
+Email: Livestockboosters@gmail.com or Dan Sliment 7062 Funk School Road Freeburg, IL 62243

-- 3. You can only win once.
-Only one scholarship per individual. - 4.
+- 4. You can only win once.
+Only one scholarship per individual. - 5.
 A mandatory personal interview with Judges must be completed.
-Topic is "What I have learned in 4-H". - 5.
-Three Judges to be selected by the Livestock Boosters of Saint Clair County Scholarship Committee. - 6.
+Topic is "What I have learned in 4-H". - 6.
+Three Judges to be selected by the Livestock Boosters of Saint Clair County Scholarship Committee. - 7.
 Judges will rank the applicants based upon the paper submitted and interview.
-The number of scholarships awarded can vary based upon the available funds raised from the previous year. - 7.
-Winners will be announced at the Livestock Auction, August 1, 2020. - 8.
-Scholarship money will be given upon proof of enrollment in a vocational or accredited college also must be a full time student. - 9.
-Scholarship will be awarded as follows: 50% on the paper submitted and 50% on the interview
+The number of scholarships awarded can very based upon the available funds raised from previous year. - 8.
+Winner(s) will be announced at the Livestock Auction, August 7, 2021. - 9.
+Scholarship money will be disbursed upon proof of full time enrollment in a vocational or accredited college. - 10.
+Scholarship will be awarded as follows: 50% on the paper submitted and 50% on the interview.